There are many ways for hackers and scammers to use your Facebook account to do malicious things, and make it appear that YOU are the culprit.

 7 – Remove any and all apps that you don’t use and/or don’t remember enabling.

-8 – (Optional) As mentioned in step 6 of the Desktop procedure listed above, you can disable the Platform entirely to prevent ANY apps, games and plugins from running on this account, and you should do so if you don’t plan to use any of them.
+8 – (Optional) As mentioned in step 6 of the Desktop procedure listed above, you can Turn Off the setting under Apps, Websites and Games to prevent ANY apps, games and plugins from running on this account, and I recommend that you do so if you don’t plan to use any of them.

 That’s all there is to removing unused and unfamiliar apps using the Facebook app on a mobile device.